telemetryflow/telemetryflow-agent/docs/CONFIGURATION.md

 # TelemetryFlow Agent Configuration Reference

-- **Version:** 1.0.0
+- **Version:** 1.1.0
+- **OTEL SDK Version:** 1.39.0
 - **Last Updated:** December 2025

 ---

 ## Overview

 TelemetryFlow Agent uses a custom YAML configuration format with `enabled` flags for easy feature toggling.
-This differs from the standard OpenTelemetry Collector configuration format.
+Built on the standard OpenTelemetry Go SDK v1.39.0, the agent maintains TelemetryFlow identity and branding while leveraging OTEL SDK capabilities for telemetry collection and export.

+Starting with v1.1.0, the agent introduces a new `telemetryflow` configuration section that aligns with TFO-Collector for unified platform configuration.

 ---